christianurech/christianurech.github.io/index.md

 I am a [Bernoulli Instructor](https://www.epfl.ch/schools/sb/research/math/bernoulli-instructors/) at [EPFL](https://www.epfl.ch).
 Previously, I worked as a research associate at Imperial College London.
-I completed my PhD in 2017 at the University of Basel and the University of Rennes 1 under the supervision of Jérémy Blanc and Serge Cantat.
+I completed my PhD in 2017 at the University of Basel and the University of Rennes 1 under the supervision of [Jérémy Blanc](https://algebra.dmi.unibas.ch/blanc/) and [Serge Cantat](https://perso.univ-rennes1.fr/serge.cantat/).

 My research lies at the intersection of algebraic geometry, geometric group theory, and dynamics.
-I mainly apply tools from geometric group theory to study Cremona groups.
-But everything related to groups of birational transformations or polynomial automorphisms gets me excited.
+I apply tools from geometric group theory to study Cremona groups.
+But I am excited by everything related to groups of birational transformations or polynomial automorphisms.
 Recently, I have also worked on braided Thompson's groups and their finiteness properties.

 ### Preprints